 - A photographer in Oregon charges $115 for real estate photos.

-- A real estate photographer I found in Phoenix charges between $165 and $225 for daytime photos, or $200 to $260 for real estate photos shot at twilight.
+- A real estate photographer I found in Phoenix charges between $165 and $225 for daytime photos, or $200 to $260 for real estate photos shot at twilight (Real Estate Primetime).

-- A real estate photographer in Charleston, South Carolina is charging about $500 per listing and the listings average about $1.3 million dollars–high-end listings.
+- A real estate photographer in Charleston, South Carolina is charging about $500 per listing.
+The listing price of homes she shoots are high end averaging around $1.3 million dollars.